 This is usually – although not exclusively – when a property is empty as it is likely to cause a great deal of disruption.

 The Society is responsible for ensuring all gas heating and hot water services are serviced annually.
 We monitor this closely to ensure contractors comply with this requirement.
-Section 4 of the Tenants’ Handbook gives clear guidance on the work to be included when a service is carried out together with contact details of the contractor in the event of a breakdown.
+The Residents’ Handbook gives clear guidance on the work to be included when a service is carried out together with contact details of the contractor in the event of a breakdown.